Kick: History

-The English verb to kick appears in the late 14th century, meaning "to strike out with the foot", possibly as a loan from the Old Norse "kikna", meaning "bend backwards, sink at the knees".
+The English verb to kick appears in the late 14th century, meaning 'to strike out with the foot', possibly as a loan from the Old Norse kikna, meaning 'bend backwards, sink at the knees'.

 Kicks as an act of human aggression have likely existed worldwide since prehistory.
 However, the earliest documentation of high kicks, aimed above the waist or to the head, comes from East-Asian martial arts.
 Such kicks were introduced to the west in the 19th century with early hybrid martial arts inspired by East-Asian styles such as Bartitsu and Savate.
 Practice of high kicks became more universal in the second half of the 20th century with the more widespread development of hybrid styles such as kickboxing and eventually mixed martial arts.

 The history of the high kick in Asian martial arts is difficult to trace.
 One theory was that it was developed in Northern Chinese Martial arts, in which techniques involving the use of the foot to strike the vital points of the head was often used.
-Another theory was that it was developed in the ancient Korean foot-fighting art of Taekyyon as a form of exercise and self-defense.
-The high kicks seen in Taekwondo today bear a resemblance to the kicks in Taekyyon.
+Another theory was that it was developed in the ancient Korean foot-fighting art of Taekkyon as a form of exercise and self-defense.
+The high kicks seen in Taekwondo today bear a resemblance to the kicks in Taekkyon.
 The high kick also seems to be prevalent in all traditional forms of Indochinese kickboxing, but these cannot be traced with any technical detail to pre-modern times.
 In Muay Boran ("ancient boxing" in Thailand) was developed under Rama V (r.
 1868–1910) and while it is known that earlier forms of "boxing" existed during the Ayutthaya Kingdom, the details regarding these techniques are unclear.
 Some stances that look like low kicks, but not high kicks, are visible in the Shaolin temple frescoes, dated to the 17th century.
 The Mahabharata (4.13), an Indian epic compiled at some point before the 5th century AD, describes an unarmed hand-to-hand battle, including the sentence "and they gave each other violent kicks" (without providing any further detail).
 Kicks including ones above the waist are commonly depicted in the stone carvings of the Khmer Empire temples in Cambodia.

 A kick delivered to a downed or falling enemy (a demon), Angkor period (c.
 13th century) bas-relief at Banteay Chhmar in Cambodia.